+Learn how to grow vegetables with my easy how to grow guide.
 Every plant is unique and beautiful and requires different care.
 Below are some basic rules.
-Check my list of how-to grow tips for easy, gorgeous, organic vegetables.
+Check my list of how to grow tips for easy, gorgeous, organic vegetables.

 Find a sunny location for your garden.
 While plants differ in their particular hours of sunlight required, they all need a healthy dose of the stuff.
 Afternoon shade works well in hot spots like Florida and Texas, but generally speaking: think sun.